jwstegemann/fritz2-docs/ComponentLibrary.md

 ## Basics

-A component in fritz2 is just a function that takes parameters and might have an individual return type.
+A component in fritz2 is just a function which takes parameters and which might have an individual return type.
 It acts as a factory function that could render an arbitrary structure of HTML elements as a result.
 Let's start with a very basic example: